 Research

-Research comprises creative and systematic work undertaken to increase the stock of knowledge, including knowledge of humans, culture and society, and the use of this stock of knowledge to devise new applications.
+Research comprises creative and systematic work undertaken to increase the stock of knowledge, including knowledge of humans, culture, and society, and the use of this stock of knowledge to devise new applications.
 It is used to establish or confirm facts, reaffirm the results of previous work, solve new or existing problems, support theorems, or develop new theories.
-A research project may also be an expansion on past work in the field.
-Research projects can be used to develop further knowledge on a topic, or in the example of a school research project, they can be used to further a student’s research prowess to prepare them for future jobs or reports.
-To test the validity of instruments, procedures, or experiments, research may replicate elements of prior projects or the project as a whole.
+A research project may also be an expansion of past work in the field.
+Research projects can be used to develop further knowledge on a topic, or, in the example of a school research project, they can help further a student’s research prowess to prepare them for future jobs or reports.
+To test the validity of instruments, procedures, or experiments, research may replicate elements of prior projects or the entire project.

-The way they go about this will differ depending on the type of Researcher they are.
-Medical and scientific Researchers will often create and administer experiments to obtain data, while a market Researcher will look at sales trends and numbers.
-Most Researchers utilize the Internet to conduct some research, while others seek out peer-reviewed essays and articles.
+The way they approach this will differ depending on the type of researcher they are.
+Medical and scientific researchers often create and administer experiments to obtain data, while a market researcher may analyze sales trends and numbers.
+Most researchers utilize the internet to conduct some research, while others seek out peer-reviewed essays and articles.
 Researchers may interview subjects, scan databases, or locate rare texts to get the information they seek.
-The methods abound and most Researchers will use a variety of them throughout the course of their career.
+The methods abound, and most researchers will use a variety of them throughout their careers.

 Research Policy